Herb Reference Guide

 At high doses or with prolonged use, glycyrrhizin can cause elevated blood pressure and low potassium through a mineralocorticoid effect (the same mechanism that certain hormones use to cause sodium retention).
 This is a real concern and we take it seriously.
 The amounts present in Klara Boost as part of a balanced multi-herb formula are well within ranges considered safe for most healthy adults.
 However, if you have high blood pressure, heart disease, kidney disease, or edema, please speak with your healthcare provider before using any licorice root product.
 Pregnant women should also consult their doctor first.

 DGL is licorice root that has had most of the glycyrrhizin removed — typically to greater than 97% reduction.
-This makes DGL safer for people concerned about blood pressure effects, and it retains gut-soothing properties.
-However, removing glycyrrhizin also removes much of the anti-inflammatory, antiviral, and adrenal-supporting activity.
-Drink Inc uses whole-root extract to preserve the full therapeutic profile.
-If you have blood pressure concerns, DGL is a safer alternative — but it is a more limited herb.
+This makes DGL safer for people concerned about blood-pressure effects, and it retains gut-soothing properties.
+However, removing glycyrrhizin also removes much of the anti-inflammatory and adrenal-supporting activity that the whole root is traditionally valued for.
+Drink Inc uses whole-root extract to preserve the full traditional profile.
+If you have blood-pressure concerns, DGL is a safer alternative — but it is a more limited herb.

 For acute gut soothing and throat comfort, many people notice effects within 30 to 60 minutes.
 For longer-term benefits like adrenal support, reduced chronic inflammation, and improved gut integrity, consistent daily use over four to eight weeks tends to show the clearest results.
 Like most herbal medicines, licorice root is most effective as a consistent daily practice rather than an occasional supplement.